-This text offers a comprehensive account of the nature and significance of music from the perspective of modern philosophy.
-It is illustrated with many musical examples, and starts with the metaphysics of sound, distinguishes sound from tone, analyses rhythm, melody, and harmony, and explores the various dimensions of musical organisation, and of musical meaning.
-It seeks to demolish various fashionable theories in the philosophy and theory of music, and to mount a case for the moral significance of music, its place in our culture, and the need for taste and discrimination in performing and listening to it.
-The author lays down principles for musical analysis and criticism, and ends with a theory of culture, and a demolition of modern popular music.
+Now available in paperback, this is perhaps the first comprehensive account of the nature and significance of music from the perspective of modern philosophy, and the only treatment of the subject which is properly illustrated with music examples.
+The book starts from the metaphysics of sound, distinguishes sound from tone, analyses rhythm, melody, and harmony, and develops a novel account of music, as the intentional object of an imaginative perception.
+The argument explores the various dimensions of musical organization and musical meaning, and shows exactly how and why music is an expressive medium.
+The Aesthetics of Music explains and criticizes many fashionable theories in the philosophy and theory of music, and mounts a case for the moral significance of music, its place in our culture, and the need for taste and discrimination in both performer and listener.
+The various schools of musical analysis are subjected to a critical examination, and recent criticism of tonality, as the foundation of musical order, are rehearsed and rejected.
+Scruton defends the objectivity of aesthetic values, lays down principles of criticism, and ends with an energetic critique of modern popular music.